Yan Gomes Player Props: Cubs vs. Yankees

 Yankees Pitching Rankings

-- Yankees pitchers combine to allow 96 total home runs at a rate of 1.1 per game (to rank 13th in the league).
+- Yankees pitchers combine to rank 12th in baseball in home runs given up (97 total, 1.1 per game).

-- Rodon will start for the Yankees, his first of the season.

-- The 30-year-old southpaw started and threw six scoreless innings when he last appeared Friday, Sept.
-30 against the Colorado Rockies.

 © 2023 Data Skrive.
 All rights reserved.